jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 - Provided training and guidance to new and existing colleagues in DevOps / automation technologies.

+- Setting up of new tools such as Prometheus, Grafana, ExternalDNS in AWS EKS using Helm charts

 ----

 ## DevOps Engineer | *Jul 2022 – Jan 2023*